 Of Special Note: A GPS is required.
 Get a copy of the Hurley snowmobile trail map that outlines the acreage with GPS coordinates from the Chamber.
 And there’s no cell phone service in the boondocking areas, so you’ll need to travel in a group.

 Must See: Along with snowmobiling, this town is known for its mining heritage.
-In fact, you can snowmobile right up to the site of the world’s deepest iron mine and explore the interpretive park there called The Plummer Mine.
+In fact, you can snowmobile right up to the site of the world’s deepest iron mine on the Pines and Mines Trails!

 Boulder Junction Snowmobile Trails